How to survive a parachute failure

 Prof Björnstig says someone reaching terminal velocity needs at least half a metre of give - or deceleration distance - in the surface or object they hit to avoid fatal injuries.
 He recommends "forgiving structures", such as snow, a swamp or the branches of a tree.

-The skydiver has to steer get there first.
+The skydiver has to steer to get there first.
 This is hard, but it can be done.

 Box position